dipscope/TypeManager.TS/README.md

 For these you don't have to do anything to make them work.
 You are free to [create a custom serializer](#defining-custom-serializer) or override built in one if it does not cover your use case.

-### Generic types
+### Circular object references

-Generic types are supported but you have to properly define them.
-Read [property decorator](#property-decorator) section for more info.
+We have a great support for circular references with different behaviour when they are detected.
+Read [configuring reference handler](#configuring-reference-handler) section for more info.

 ### Dependency injection and immutable types